 - Displays your CPU usage and network utilization

 Compute resources are Xen, KVM, or VMware-powered servers running on bare metal, with CentOS Linux as the management operating system.
 This ensures highly efficient use of available hardware and complete isolation of virtual server processes.
 The management OS controls virtual servers as well as handling network/disk connectivity, monitoring, IP address anti-spoofing and more.

 - Provide system resources such as CPU, memory, and network

 - Control the virtual differentiation of entities such as virtual servers and application data being delivered to cloud-hosted applications

 - Take care of secure virtualization and channeling of storage, data communications and server processing

-- Can be located in different geographical zones
+- Can be located at different geographical zones

 - Can have different CPU and RAM

-OnApp Cloud supports three compute resource virtualization platforms:
+OnApp cloud supports the following compute resource virtualization platforms:

 - Xen - OnApp supports Xen 3 and Xen 4

 - VMware Cloud Director